In 2007, the patient clinics of the regional School of Medicine in El Paso (now TTUHSC

-care across Abilene, Amarillo, El Paso, Lubbock, and the Permian Basin, bringing together practice in West Texas.
+Amarillo, El Paso, Lubbock, and the Permian Basin, bringing together more than 500 practice in West Texas.

 The First Annual Research Day is held.
-Faculty from TTUHSC El Paso join faculty from from UTEP to discuss six research areas: cancer, diabetes/obesity, HIV/AIDS, genetics, infectious diseases, and community-based research.
+Faculty from the El Paso campus join faculty from UTEP to discuss six research areas: cancer, diabetes/obesity, HIV/AIDS, genetics, infectious diseases, and community-based research.

-The Texas Legislature approves $48 million for the TTUHSC El Paso School of Medicine.
-Paso.
+The Texas State Legislature approves $48 million for the School of Medicine in El Paso.
 On June 12, Governor Rick Perry arrives in El Paso to attend a ceremonial signing